Eugene-Myong/cse15l-lab-reports/LabReport3.md

 grep (argument1) (argument2)
 ```
 `grep` is the command itself, so you gotta write that out. `(argument1)` is the thing you are searching for, most often a string. `(argument2)` is the file that
 you are searching in.
+The command will return all the lines that have that `(argument1)`.

-Here's a real life example of it.
+Here's an example of it.
 Let's start in the directory **technical**.
 This directory has four sub-directories in it, **911report1, biomed, government**, and
 **plos**.
 Let's start in **plos** (because it sounds funny).
 In **plos** there are a lot of text files.
 Let's go into the
 first one, **journal.pbio.0020001.txt**.